Side-by-side view of two pencil drawings of an aged, nude man with a long beard, sitting, seen from the side and rear

 École des Beaux-Arts

 What do these artists all have in common, and where could such a figure drawing class have taken place?
 The answer: L’École des Beaux-Arts, an acclaimed academic institution in Paris that trained a large number of well-known painters, sculptors, and architects.
-These included, in the later 19th century, Seurat, Edgar Degas, and Henri de Toulouse-Lautrec, as well as less well-known figures such as Pichot, Bonnat, and Almeida Júnior.
+These included, in the later nineteenth century, Seurat, Edgar Degas, and Henri de Toulouse-Lautrec, as well as less well-known figures such as Pichot, Bonnat, and Almeida Júnior.

 In our departmental efforts to uncover the name of this mystery man, who likely posed during life classes at the École, we consulted the finding aid for the archives there—but alas, records of models for figure drawing classes only begin in 1901, about 20 years after the creation of Pichot and Seurat’s drawings.
 There are records that show Seurat’s enrollment in the École from February 1878 to March 1879.
 Pichot, a lesser-known artist, was a student of Alexander Cabanel, a painter who opened his studio at the École in January of 1864.
 Seurat was a student of Henri Lehmann, a professor at the École beginning in October 1875.
 And in 1876, shortly before Pichot and Seurat’s enrollment at the École, the Brazilian artist Almeida Júnior studied at the École as well, returning to Brazil in 1882.
 Bonnat was a tenured painting teacher during Seurat and Pichot’s time at the École, where he became professor in 1882 and director in 1905.